 Would you like to know how to give effective care to women in the early postnatal period and how to adapt your care during the continuing changes of the first year?
 Would you like ideas of how to work with the baby present, and even be able to teach the mother how to give shiatsu for her baby?

-This course will also help you understand more about the development of the meridians/channels including the Qiao and Wei (Heel and Linking: the outer group of Extraordinary Vessels). through understanding the development of the baby in the first year.
+The full four day course will also help you understand more about the development of the meridians/channels including the Qiao and Wei (Heel and Linking: the outer group of Extraordinary Vessels) through understanding the development of the baby in the first year.
 This will add to your work with all clients and increase your understanding of your own energies.

 There is an on line version of the infant massage/shiatsu part of the course open to anyone.
+I am still working on the Postnatal mother online course.
 Note for shiatsu practitioners that you must have completed a foundation course with Suzanne in Bristol or London or elsewhere or with Nicola near London to enroll onto this course.
-Massage therapists can attend the first two days (postnatal mother) but need to have attended Pregnancy Massage Diploma.
-People who have done an Infant Massage training can attend Infant Shiatsu (second two days) Please contact us for more information.
+Massage therapists can attend if they have attended the Wellmother Pregnancy Massage Diploma.
+Please contact us for more information.

 You will learn